-- 10) The table above shows the production possibilities frontier for the nation of Isolanda. - a) Find the marginal cost of a pound of fish using the above PPF. - b) How does the marginal cost of a pound of fish change as more fish are caught?
+10) The table above shows the production possibilities frontier for the nation of Isolanda.

+b) How does the marginal cost of a pound of fish change as more fish are caught?
+Answer:
-Fish Marginal cost

-(pounds) (pounds of berries)
+Fish (pounds) Marginal cost (pounds of berries)

 0.5 5

 1.5 10

 2.5 15

 3.5 20

-- a) The table above shows the marginal cost of a pound of fish.
+a) The table above shows the marginal cost of a pound of fish.
 Remember that marginal cost is calculated at the mid-point, that is, midway between the two production possibilities.
 For instance, moving from production point A to production point B has an opportunity cost of 5 pounds of berries per pound of fish.
 Because this movement gains 1 pound of fish, the marginal cost is 5 pounds of berries.
-We then attribute this marginal cost to the point midway between points A and B, which is 0.5 pounds of fish per pound of berries. - b) As more fish are caught, the marginal cost of a fish increases.
+We then attribute this marginal cost to the point midway between points A and B, which is 0.5 pounds of fish per pound of berries.

+b) As more fish are caught, the marginal cost of a fish increases.

 11) At the current point of production on a nation's production possibilities frontier, the marginal benefit of a slice of pizza is 500 tacos per slice of pizza while the marginal cost of producing a slice of pizza is 750 tacos per slice of pizza.
 To be allocatively efficient, what should be done?
 Answer: The marginal benefit of a slice of pizza is less than its marginal cost.
 Therefore to be allocatively efficient, less pizza and more tacos should be produced.

 Quantity Marginal benefit Marginal Cost

-(millions of bushes (oranges per (oranges per
+(millions of (oranges per (oranges per

-of apples) bushel) bushel)
+bushes of apples) bushel) bushel)

 5 10 1

 10 8 3

 15 6 6

 20 4 9

 25 2 12

 12) Using the values for the marginal benefit and the marginal cost of a bushel of apples given in the table above, what is the allocatively efficient quantity of apples?
 Suppose 10 million bushels of apples are produced.
-Should the quantity be increased or decreased?
+Should the quantity be increased or deceased?
 What if 20 million bushels are produced; should the quantity be increased or decreased?